-Can You Put Your Contact Lenses in Water?
+Can You Put Contacts in Water?

 "Okay, let's get straight to the answer," said Dr. Lahr of Contacts direct.
 "The firm answer is no, you cannot use water as a contact solution.
 Using tap water, bottled or even distilled water is never the substitute for contact lens solution."